alonzolabs/media2ascii/README.md

 ```
 python3 vconvert.py <videofilename> --sigma=# --lines=#
 ```
 This will convert the video to a text file that specifies the number of lines in each frame and the text for each frame.
 I *strongly* recommend playing with sigma values before doing a full run, because converting the full video can take hours, so you want to make sure it looks good.
+I've found that the video can still look good even if individual frames look jumbled, because the human eye picks out motion very well.

 Now that we have a text file, we use text_to_images.py to convert our text file to a series of pngs using Pillow.
 All the parameters for this are currently hardcoded, so change the code and run:
 ```